 - Training and Education

-September 25, 2013 - "Safety and Health Issues for the Pre-Emerging Engineering Program" - An OSHA presentation was conducted for a class of Pre-Engineering students and their instructor.
-These students are conducting job shadowing activities at several workplaces in the Lehigh Valley and are currently pursuing engineering degrees/carriers in the chemical, electrical, mechanical, and/or architectural engineering fields.
+October 30, 2014 - “Safety and Health Issues for the Pre-Emerging Engineering Program” - An OSHA presentation was conducted for a class of Pre-Engineering students and their instructor (afternoon session).
 Topics covered during the presentation included emergency action plans, safe egress, personal protective equipment, hazardous chemicals, first-aid, control of hazardous energy, confined spaces and construction workplace hazards, including but not limited to falls, heat stress, noise, excavation and electrical hazards.

 - Outreach and Communication